MarquitosPT/Marquitos.Schedulers/README.md

 # Marquitos.Schedulers

-Scheduler Framework for .Net Applications
+A simple Scheduler engine for .Net Applications.